-Our workforce is changing - with the proportional age of workers quickly rising.
-Researchers are preparing for this by interviewing older workers, to learn more about their experiences with workplace health and safety.
+Our workforce is changing, with the proportional age of workers quickly rising.
+Researchers are interviewing older workers to learn more about their experiences with workplace health and safety.

 Occupational violence is a serious, prevalent issue, especially in the healthcare sector.
-These projects investigate how organisations currently monitor and respond to this problem, to figure out what more can be done.
+Research is investigating how organisations currently monitor and respond to this problem and investigates potential solutions.

-Researchers studied data gathered from four years of work-related fatalities in Victoria, in order to identify any dangerous patterns.
+Researchers studied four years of work-related fatalities in Victoria in order to identify any dangerous patterns.
 They then used this information to develop a series of workplace safety recommendations.

 Noise Induced Hearing Loss

-Noise Induced Hearing Loss (NIHL) is a significant safety issue.
-These projects assess current policy and practice in the interests of reducing NIHL at work, and improving the way that existing cases are managed.
+Noise Induced Hearing Loss (NIHL) at work is a significant safety issue.
+These projects assess current policy and practice to improve the way that existing cases are managed.

 Supply Chain Safety Practices

 The power of the supply chain is greater than the sum of its parts.
-These researchers are developing a tool that will make safety practices along a supply chain transparent to all participants - so that they can work together to initiate positive change.
+These researchers are developing a tool that will make safety practices along a supply chain transparent to allow participants to work together.

 Quad Bike Safety

-As concern mounted around the number of farmyard accidents involving quad bikes ("all-terrain" vehicles), researchers began investigating the 'quad bar' - a crush protection device, and possible solution.
+As concern mounted around the number of farmyard accidents involving quad bikes (all-terrain vehicles), researchers began investigating the Quad bar, a crush protection device and its effectiveness.

 Wet Work Exposure

-This study looks closely at wet working conditions - to figure out how they contribute to cases of Occupational Contact Dermatitis in Australia, and what can be done to change that.
+This study looks closely at wet working conditions and how they contribute to cases of Occupational Contact Dermatitis in Australia.

 Researchers are currently analysing a form of communication that you may have previously not considered important: everyday, workplace conversations about safety.